Will you be traveling to Croatia? Are you searching for information so you are more prepared once you arrive there?

 You Will Feel Safe As In Any European City While Visiting Croatia

-Let me being by revealing that my family and I have robbed in broad daylight in Paris France. three out of 4 of us!
+Let me begin by revealing that my family and I have been robbed in broad daylight in Paris France.
+Three out of 4 of us!
 All on the same day, but at different locations.

 So I am aware of unsafe circumstances.

 Of course, remain vigilant with your personal space.
 And your belongings.

 Look here: Split: 1.5-Hour Walking Tour with Diocletian’s Palace

 Look here: Peljesac Peninsula & Korcula Island Day-Trip from Dubrovnik